-It is necessary to add to the English-based operating system and the applications that run on top of it the ability to have (1) Hebrew text in files, (2) Hebrew file names, (3) Hebrew command names, (4) Hebrew error messages, (5) Hebrew prompts, (6) Hebrew input accepted, (7) Hebrew output generated, and (8) bi-directional output.
+It is necessary to add to the English-based operating system and the applications that run on top of it the ability to have

+- 1. Hebrew text in files, - 2.
+Hebrew file names,

+- 3. Hebrew command names,

+- 4. Hebrew error messages,

+- 5. Hebrew prompts,

+- 6. Hebrew input accepted,

+- 7. Hebrew output generated, and

+- 8. bi-directional output.

 Moreover, all of the above should co-exist with the extant English version.
 Having a character code that supports Hebrew takes care of Requirement 1 and 2 if the operating system does not balk at having characters with the eighth bit on in file names.
 If Requirement 2 is met, then Requirement 3 is met, because command names are interpreted as the name of the file that contains the program that does the command.
 Requirements 4, 5, 6, and 7 require changing the contents of string constants used by programs, in addition to, in the case of Requirement 6, not balking at input with the eighth bit on.
 Recall that accepting input may require the program to match possible input strings and generating output may require copying constant strings.

 There are two methods of changing the contents of string constants within the program.

-If the string constants are hard-wired into the code, then the contents of the strings must be translated into Hebrew and the program must be recompiled with the new strings.
+- 1. If the string constants are hard-wired into the code, then the contents of the strings must be translated into Hebrew and the program must be recompiled with the new strings. - 2.
 If the strings are all stored in external files, and are read in by the program at start up or when they are needed, then only the strings in the files must be changed.
+The programs do not need to be changed.

-The latter solution is preferred, as it means keeping only one copy of each stringless program and one copy of the strings file for each program and each language, as opposed to one copy of each whole program for each language.
-If the latter solution is adopted, then the ability to link a file to several names, one in English and one in Hebrew, allows the same program to be invoked with either an English or a Hebrew name.
+The latter solution means only one copy of each program and one copy of the strings file for each program and each language, while the former solution means one copy of each program for each language.
+If the latter solution is adopted, to have language-independent programs, then the ability to link a file to several names, one in English and one in Hebrew, allows the same program to be invoked with either an English or a Hebrew name.

 The remaining requirement is Number 8.
 Arranging that an operating system and its applications meet Requirement 8 is the subject of this paper.
 Note that Requirement 8 is really language independent in that no particular knowledge of Hebrew is needed to implement it and it is needed for languages other than Hebrew.
 Even the other requirements, aside from the fact that one needs to know enough Hebrew to write good file names, command names, error messages, prompts, possible matches to inputs, and output messages in Hebrew, are also language independent.
-The needed changes have nothing to do with Hebrew, and they are needed for other languages as well.
+The needed changes to the software have nothing to do with Hebrew, and these changes are needed for other languages as well.